-We’ve all done it at some point.
-After a long day taking part in the daily grind, your only need is to relax and wind down.
-So, drink in hand and feet up on the couch, you work in a TV-session before you hit the sheets.
+All of us expose ourselves to blue light before we go to bed.
+After a long and stressful day, your only desire is to relax and wind down.
+So, drink in hand and feet on the couch, you watch some TV before you hit the sheets.
 Does this sound like your nighttime routine?
-You might have never even given it a second thought!
-But did you consider the impacts of watching TV before bed?
-It’s for relaxation, you say, so how harmful can it really be?
+Perhaps you have not given this routine a second thought?
+However, you have to be aware of the impact of Blug Light before bedtime.
+It’s for relaxation, you say, so how harmful can it be?

-You might argue that your sleep quality is in no way affected by your TV-watching habits.
-With eyes drooping you switch your beloved entertainment station off to turn in for the night.
-You expect to fall asleep right away, but your brain just won’t shut down!
-This is most probably due to your poor pre-sleep hygiene of watching TV before bed.
+You might argue that your sleep quality is not affected by your TV-watching habits.
+With droopy eyes, you switch off your TV and wander off to bed.
+Overcome with tiredness, you hope to fall asleep right away, but your brain won’t shut down!
+Few people realise that exposure to Blue Light before bedtime leads to increased brain activity.

 Once it gets dark, our bodies produce a hormone called Melatonin.
-This particular hormone is what enables the human body to sleep at night and stay awake during the day.
-When you look at your TV and other electronic devices at nighttime, you inhibit melatonin production.
+This particular hormone enables the human body to sleep at night and stay awake during the day.
+Blue Light Exposure inhibits melatonin production.
 As a result, you may find yourself struggling to fall asleep.

 The Dark Side of Blue Light